Governor Phil Scott Announces Over $2 Million in Grants Supporting Downtown Revitalization Efforts

 “We were excited to have the opportunity to expand eligibility to our smaller Designated Village Centers this year with the increase in funding’” said Department of Housing and Community Development Commissioner Josh Hanford.
 “A little funding can go a long way to making our downtowns and village centers attractive, safer, and more accessible to all.”

-More information about the Downtown Transportation Fund grants and summaries of the 2022 grant award winners are available here.
+Vist the Agency of Commerce and Community Development webiste for more information about the Downtown Transportation Fund grants and summaries of the 2022 grant award winners.